kylesnap/ernest/tests/testthat/_snaps/rwmh_cube.md

       No. Accepted Since Update: 0
       Current Step Size: 1

-# update_lrps warns when chol_cov can't be calculated
+# update_lrps.rwmh_cube: warns when chol_cov can't be calculated

+    Code
+      update_lrps(rwcube, bad_live)
+    Condition
+      Warning:
       Using an identity matrix after failed.
       Caused by error in `chol.default()`:
-    ! the leading minor of order 1 is not positive
+      ! the leading minor of order 1 is not positive Output
+      Random Walk in Unit Cube LRPS <rwmh_cube/ernest_lrps>
+      No. Dimensions: 2
+      No. Calls Since Update: 0
+      No. Accepted Since Update: 0
+      Current Step Size: 0.6771